agude/agude.github.io/_drafts/2023-10-15-large_language_models_for_data_cleaning.md

 ### Answers

-For simplicity, I sent the model batches of 100-200 strings sorted alphabetically.
-If I had API access, I would have sent one string each time with a set of custom examples pulled from a currated set (a form of [retrieval-augmented generation][rag]).
+Since I was manually copying the prompt into the model's web interface, I used batches of 100--200 string sorted alphabetically.
+With API access, I could have used [retrieval-augmented generation][rag] to create custom examples for each string while sending them one at a time.

 [rag]: https://en.wikipedia.org/w/index.php?title=Prompt_engineering&oldid=1179231833#Retrieval-augmented_generation

-I think the batches helped the model figure out very short entries since it would see multiple similar strings next to eachother.
-For example, it failed when I gave it `WNBG` (Winnebago) by itself, but succeeded when I gave it the
+Splitting the data into batches helped the model figure out very short entries.
+For example, the model failed when given `WNBG` (Winnebago) by itself, but succeeded when I gave it the list:
-list:

 ```
 WINN